Vinimuller/altium_project_template/README.md

 ![1_Use_this_template_button](images/1_Use_this_template_button.jpg)

 **2)** Give your brand new repository a name accordingly to the project you are working on.
 It is, also, highly recommended to describe what this repository is about in the "Description" field.
-Choose if this repository will be a Public ou Private repo (can be changed later) and select "Include all branches" markbox.
+Choose if this repository will be a Public ou Private repo (can be changed later) and select "Include all branches" mark box.
 Then click in "Create repository from template"

 ![2_Create_new_repo_with_branches](images/2_Create_new_repo_with_branches.jpg)